dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code-condmat.md

 hide_last_modified: true
 ---

 Working in the field of quantum technologies I often chat to people from a variety of quantum-focused fields.
 A weird thing happens if people from traditionally different communities talk about the same stuff.
 This is how I have first heard about the toric code: both condensed matter and quantum error correction people spoke about it a lot.
 Soon afterwards I discovered why: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.
-More broadly, toric code, nicely links topology to many-body quantum systems and displays some striking connections between quantum matter and information.
+More broadly, toric code, nicely links topology to many-body quantum systems and displays some striking connections between quantum matter *and* information.

-In this blogpost I would like to highlight these matter-information connections a bit more by approaching toric code from more of a condensed matter angle and discuss its (somewhat confusing) properties such as long-range entanglement (yet $$0$$ correlation length!) and links to a wider class of so-called quantum spin liquids - models which recently came within reach of the experiments.
+In this blogpost I would like to further highlight these matter-information connections by approaching toric code from more of a condensed matter angle and discuss its (somewhat confusing) properties such as long-range entanglement (yet $$0$$ correlation length!) and links to a wider class of so-called quantum spin liquids - models which recently came within reach of the experiments.
 I assume basic familiarity with the 2D toric code model (see e.g., my other blogpost giving a very short intro to it).
-In section <a href="long-range-entanglement">2</a> we will discuss what we mean by saying that toric code has "long-range entanglement" and provide a simple proof that this is the case.
+In section <a href="long-range-entanglement">2</a> we will discuss what we mean by saying that toric code has "long-range entanglement" and provide a simple proof that this is indeed the case.
 In section <a href="long-range-entanglement-and-observables-correlations">3</a> how to reconcile long-range entangled property with the statement about its $$0$$ correlation length; in section <a href="quantum-spin-liquids">4</a> we will show how toric code fits within a wider class of models and how they might be experimentally realized.
 Stay tuned: I promise there are few cute ideas along the way!

 * toc
 {:toc .large-only}